 - Try to set targets for each year, above and beyond the curriculum requirements (ie WBPAs) and stick to them e.g. 1 conference abstract, 1 publication (however small e.g. case report, letter, rapid response, Thorax Journal Club), 1 audit/QIP, 1 teaching session with written feedback.

-- Make crib sheets for your clinic cases prior to starting ST3 ie reminder of essential questions/investigations/treatments for each disease based on guidelines (see resources for some examples to get you started)
+- Make crib sheets for your clinic cases prior to starting ST4 ie reminder of essential questions/investigations/treatments for each disease based on guidelines (see resources for some examples to get you started)

-- Get Level 1 USS competence sorted as soon as possible.
+- Start your USS logbook and come up with a plan for sign-off as soon as possible.
 Pick a course that will help support sign-off and not just teach you the basics of how to do it (see resources for examples of courses).

 - Attend BTS Summer early on in your training as it prepares you with knowledge at a trainee level